ElliotKillick/qvm-create-windows-qube/README.md

     - Note that this will install packages in the global default `TemplateVM`, which is `fedora-XX` by default
 5. Review the code of the resulting `/usr/bin/qvm-create-windows-qube`

-**Important:** Be sure to read the [Qubes Windows Tools Known Issues](https://github.com/elliotkillick/qvm-create-windows-qube#qubes-windows-tools-known-issues) section below for a couple small issues in the case of Windows 10 and other newer OSs all of which have easy workarounds available.

 A more streamlined and secure installation process with packaging will be shipping with Qubes R4.1.

 ## Usage